jaimefps/redux-react-node-mysql/README.md

-# redux-react-node-mysql
+# redux-react-node-mysql-mongo
-Environment for a redux/react/node/mysql/mongoDB stack
+Environment for a redux/react/node/mysql/mongo stack

 # To run app locally, run these commands from the root: